jantman/3d-printed-things/README.md

 [stencils/](stencils/) - Some stencils for use with spray paint.

+## Tape Measure Wall Holder

+[tape_measure_wall_holder/](tape_measure_wall_holder/) - Hinged plate to hold the end of a tape measure 3.5" or 4.5" in from the edge of floor decking, for marking wall locations.

 ## XY Dimension Test

 [xy_dimension_test/](xy_dimension_test/) - Various test prints for determining maximum printable size / XY dimensions.